 Last year President Enrique Peña Nieto was opposed to legalizing medical marijuana nationwide, but after a national debate on the subject, he began to change his mind.
 Recently he has called for other countries around the world to rethink their approach to illegal drugs.
 He wants them to view it through a public health lens that won’t criminalize users.

 The decree issued by the President gives the Health Secretary 180 days to integrate regulations of the drug into the system and create regulations to govern the production, use, and sale of medical marijuana.
-The decree also requires research into the potential health benefits of cannabis, programs to prevent underage minors from getting access to cannabis, and programs for people that become addicted.
+The decree also requires research into the potential health benefits of cannabis, programs to prevent underage minors from getting access to cannabis, and programs for addicted people.

 20,000 deaths a year